 Clicking on your sign’s marker-icon will display information about that sign including: Sign Board ID (can be matched with the numbers in the Hwy MP column on your sign invoice), Service, Lat/Long, Travel Direction, and a list of all the businesses that are represented on that sign board.

-Clicking on the “Find My Signs” button only brings up OTE sign boards which either display one of your plaques (logo boards) or have your facility’s name printed on it ( “TOD” or “Museum” signs).
+Clicking on the “Find My Signs” button only brings up TIC sign boards which either display one of your plaques (logo boards) or have your facility’s name printed on it ( “TOD” or “Museum” signs).
 Sometimes signs that list a generic service, like “Lodging” are also shown as attributed to a particular customer.

 The images, in Google’s street view, are not live images.
 They are obtained by Google driving all those roads and creating 360-degree images.
 Often the images were created by Google several years back.